Skip To Main Content

 Grade 2 Curriculum Summary

 Fundations is a multisensory and systematic phonic program in place from K-3.
 Students learn the sound symbol relationships and apply them to reading and spelling.
+Heggerty is a phonemic awareness program for students in grades Kindergarten and Grade 1.

 Bridges Math Program